simonjohngreen/aws-architectures-and-automations/README.md

 A collection of AWS Architectures and automation code that deploy them

 Many of these use Tungston Fabric or Contrail as the SDN.
 The associated config can be removed if SDN is not your thing.

 You will find automations in here for Native Kubernetes, OpenShift, Rancher, OpenStack

 Lots and Lots of AWS CloudFormation stack examples in here.

 note: Tungston Fabric is the OpenSource version of Contrail.
 Contrail requires a license and login password parameters to be set, in order to download the licensed SW.
 note: OpenShift automations require a Red Hat account in order to download the Software

+The stacks are all in directory /deployers
+The git root and cli* contains exmaple bash scripts for running up the stacks.

 ----------
 ----------